Clash of the Champions: Clash of the Champions XX: 20th Anniversary

-Clash of the Champions XX was a major professional wrestling supercard produced by World Championship Wrestling (WCW) and broadcast live on TBS on September 2, 1992, from the Center Stage Theater in Atlanta.
-The event was not only the 20th time WCW held a "Clash of the Champions" show but also marked the 20th anniversary of professional wrestling being shown on TBS as Mid-Atlantic Wrestling in 1972.
-The show was held at the Center Stage Theater, the same location where most of WCW's regular TBS show WCW Saturday Night were taped at the time.
-It was also the final wrestling TV appearance for Andre The Giant, who died four months later.
-Other wrestling legends, including "Bullet" Bob Armstrong and Thunderbolt Patterson, appeared at the event as well.
+Clash of the Champions XX: 20th Anniversary was a professional wrestling supercard produced by World Championship Wrestling (WCW) and broadcast live on TBS on September 2, 1992, from the Center Stage Theater in Atlanta.
+The event was not only the 20th time WCW held a "Clash of the Champions" show but also marked the 20th anniversary of professional wrestling first being shown on TBS (as Mid-Atlantic Championship Wrestling) in 1972.
+The show was held at the Center Stage Theater, the same location where most episodes of WCW's regular TBS show WCW Saturday Night were taped at the time.
+It was also the final wrestling TV appearance for André the Giant, who died four months later.
+Other wrestling legends, including "Bullet" Bob Armstrong and Thunderbolt Patterson, also appeared at the event.